 Conclusions

 This contribution proposes an affine restriction to achieve the worst-case bandwidth as the same as INTER4x8 or INTER8x4, or INTER9x9 block.
 The restriction is applied to the motion vector difference of the control points.
 The proposed approach an average Luma BD-rate increase of 0.01% for both RA and LDB conditions to ensure the worst-case bandwidth equal to an INTER_8x4/INTER4x8.
-To ensure that the worst-case bandwidth is not worse than an INTER_9x9 for the BI prediction, the proposed restriction leads to an average Luma BD-rate change of 0.04% for RA and -0.02% and -0.19% for Class C and Class D, respectively in the LDB configuration.
+To ensure that the worst-case bandwidth is not worse than an INTER_9x9 for the BI prediction, the proposed restriction leads to an average Luma BD-rate change of 0.04% for the RA and -0.04% LDB configuration, respectively.

 Patent rights declaration(s)